 If the initial value of the inflaton field is on the plateau of the scalar potential, the sufficiently flat potential leads to inflation in the context of the quantum creation of the Universe.
-However, if the initial field value is close to the edge of the plateau, naively, inflation is too short and the Universe collapses sooner or later due to the large positive curvature, ending with the Big Crunch.
+However, if the initial field value is close to the edge of the plateau, the inflation is naively too short, and the universe sooner or later collapses due to the large positive curvature, ending in the big crunch.

-In the previous work by three of us~\cite{Matsui:2019ygj} (see also Ref.~\cite{Sloan:2019jyl}), we found exotic non-singular solutions for the homogeneous and isotropic Universe in \ac{gr}: (1) a bounce (i.e., a transition from a contracting Universe to an expanding Universe) followed by inflation, and (2) cyclic solutions (i.e., repetition of contraction and expansion of the Universe).
+In the previous work by three of us~\cite{Matsui:2019ygj} (see also Ref.~\cite{Sloan:2019jyl}), we found exotic non-singular solutions for the homogeneous and isotropic universe in \ac{gr}: (1) a bounce (i.e., a transition from a contracting universe to an expanding universe) followed by inflation, and (2) cyclic solutions (i.e., repetition of contraction and expansion of the universe).
 Both require positive spatial curvature to realize a bounce, while the positive spatial curvature is also one of the simplest predictions of the space-time structure by the creation of the Universe from nothing.

-For a Universe with zero or negative spatial curvature, a bounce is ruled out by the \ac{nec} in \ac{gr}.
-With positive spatial curvature, on the other hand, a bounce is possible when the curvature term is balanced by the total energy of the Universe.
-This condition is generically hard to be satisfied in \ac{gr}, since the curvature term grows slowly compared to the kinetic energy of the scalar field, and the kinetic-energy-dominated collapsing Universe soon reaches the Big Crunch.
-Nevertheless, we found that the sufficiently flat potential and initially large contributions of the positive spatial curvature, predicted by the creation from nothing, naturally lead to the bounce or cyclic Universe~\cite{Matsui:2019ygj}.
+For a universe with zero or negative spatial curvature, a bounce is ruled out by the \ac{nec} in \ac{gr}.
+With positive spatial curvature, on the other hand, a bounce is possible when the curvature term is balanced by the total energy of the universe.
+This condition is generically hard to be satisfied in \ac{gr}, since the curvature term grows slowly compared to the kinetic energy of the scalar field, and the kinetic-energy-dominated collapsing universe soon reaches the big crunch.
+Nevertheless, we found that the sufficiently flat potential and initially large contributions of the positive spatial curvature, predicted by the creation from nothing, naturally lead to the bounce or cyclic universe~\cite{Matsui:2019ygj}.